adstuart/azure-vnetflowlogs-wheretoenable/README.md

 ### Summary

 I would recommend this approach only if you want a very light weight deployment, where you log for example traffic on centralised firewall/NVA NICs to get a low resolution view of your topology, where most data has to be aggregated based on source and destination IP data only.
 Also be aware that this approach, if not using a centralised firewall, and relying only on centralised gateways instead, will result in only seeing half (the inbound path) of ExpressRoute traffic flows.
 (Most traffic going from Azure to On-premises via ER bypasses the GW on outbound path).

+> NB :warning: The behaviour described in this section occurs only when the Spoke VNets are inside of a separate Azure subscriptions to that of the Hub VNet (which is the case for most customer topologies).
+If your spokes VNets are in the same subscription as your Hub VNet (rare), then then the richer data will be available from constructs in Spokes such as VNet/Subnet name and VM name. _I.e. the scope of Traffic Log enrichment for logs is as at the boundary of subscription._

 # Enabling Flow Logs on Hub + Spokes